golang/website/_content/blog/allocation-optimizations.md

 We do pay the cost for a copy, but that cost is almost completely offset by the copies in the startup phase that we no longer have to do.
-(In fact, the the new scheme at worst has to copy one more element than the old scheme.)
+(In fact, the new scheme at worst has to copy one more element than the old scheme.)

 ## Wrapping up